Human: Ancient

+Post-classical

 Following the fall of the Western Roman Empire in 476, Europe entered the Middle Ages.
-During this period, Christianity and the Church would provide centralized authority and education.
+During this period, Christianity and the Church would act as a source of authority and education.
 In the Middle East, Islam became the prominent religion and expanded into North Africa.
 It led to an Islamic Golden Age, inspiring achievements in architecture, the revival of old advances in science and technology, and the formation of a distinct way of life.
 The Christian and Islamic worlds would eventually clash, with the Kingdom of England, the Kingdom of France and the Holy Roman Empire declaring a series of holy wars to regain control of the Holy Land from Muslims.

-In the Americas, complex Mississippian societies would arise starting around 800 CE, while further south, the Aztecs and Incas would become the dominant powers.
+In the Americas, between 200 and 900 CE Mesoamerica was in its Classic Period, while further north, complex Mississippian societies would arise starting around 800 CE.
 The Mongol Empire would conquer much of Eurasia in the 13th and 14th centuries.
 Over this same time period, the Mali Empire in Africa grew to be the largest empire on the continent, stretching from Senegambia to Ivory Coast.
 Oceania would see the rise of the Tuʻi Tonga Empire which expanded across many islands in the South Pacific.
+By the late 15th century, the Aztecs and Inca had become the dominant power in Mesoamerica and the Andes, respectively.